rui314/mold/README.md

 Linux/i386 support.
 Supporting other OSes and ISAs are planned after Linux/x86-64 support is complete.

-Note: Even though mold can successfully link large programs such as Chrome, Firefox or LLVM, it is not tested well, and I don't think it is ready for production use. mold is still just my pet project.

 ## How to build

 mold is written in C++20, so you need a very recent version of GCC or